Get 80% off your plan for your first 3 months*

 Online apps and software businesses create digital tools that automate tasks for consumers or businesses.
 These products can scale to millions of users, creating significant income potential from a single development investment.

-App and software businesses share several defining traits that set them apart from other online business models.
-Key characteristics include:
+App and software businesses share several defining traits that set them apart from other online business models:

 Types of apps

 App stores contain dozens of consumer categories, from games to productivity tools.
 Business apps serve even more specialized needs.
-Xero accounting software alone integrates with over 1,000 business apps that handle everything from gym billing to farm productivity tracking.
+Cloud accounting platforms alone integrate with hundreds of business apps that handle everything from gym billing to farm productivity tracking.

 Marketing is essential for app success because competition is intense across all categories.
 Learn more in the guide to making money from an app.